-Along with suitability in terms of personal competence, skills and expertise for the individual Executive Board member portfolio, and while taking account of company-specific requirements, the concept applied to the composition of the Executive Board is aimed at contributing through the greatest possible diversity to a professional and responsible performance of the management duties of the entire Executive Board.
+Along with suitability in terms of personal competence, skills and expertise for the individual Executive Board member portfolios, and while taking account of company-specific requirements, the concept applied to the composition of the Executive Board is aimed at contributing through the greatest possible diversity to a professional and responsible performing of the management duties of the entire Executive Board.

 The Supervisory Board realizes the concept of diversity in the composition of the Executive Board by taking account within the greatest scope possible of the aspects of diversity under this concept when selecting members to be appointed to the Executive Board.
 The search for suitable persons is incumbent upon the Supervisory Board’s Presiding Committee that uses various tools to assist it in this task.

 The diversity concept for the composition of the Executive Board is implemented to the highest degree possible.

 The Executive Board holds regular meetings and telephone conferences for the purpose of discussion and decision-making.
 It has not currently formed any standing committees.